 Any student arriving late for class, lab, clinical, or leaving early before the scheduled ending time will be marked tardy.
 Three instances of tardiness are equivalent to one absence from class.
 However, some programs may require special attendance policies due to program accrediting requirements and other factors.
 Students anticipating an absence or tardiness should contact the instructor at least 24 hours in advance of the absence.
-If the student misses class, lab, or clinical meeting, they should (a) provide the instructor with appropriate documentation indicating the reason for absences; (b) request make-up assignments from the instructor(s) upon returning to class, lab, or clinical; and (c) if the instructor grants the opportunity, the student should complete make-up work within the time frame allowed by the instructor.
+If the student misses class, lab, or clinical meeting, they should (a) provide the instructor with appropriate documentation indicating the reason for absences; (b) request make-up assignments from the instructor(s) upon returning to class, lab, or clinical; and (c) if the instructor.
 Note: It is the student's responsibility to request make-up work.
 Make-up work may be allowed at the discretion of the instructor.